BELALP - OBERALETSCH HUT

 Author´s Tip / Recommendation of the author

-Reservation and information: www.oberaletsch.ch
+Reservation and information at www.oberaletsch.ch

 Safety guidelines

-Not all rocks or precipices are secured with ropes or railings.
-In some cases surefootedness is required.
-If you are of the opinion that certain sections of the trail are not passable for you, you should avoid them.
+Not all rocks or abysses are secured with ropes or railings.
+Surefootedness is partly required.
+If you think certain path sections are not passable for you, you should bypass them.

 Nearby